Why do you have a FAQ about yourself?

 Who the hell are you, anyway?

-I'm Michael Bauser, a [an error occurred while processing this directive]-year old graduate-school dropout (Hey, at least I stuck it out for the bachelor's degree) living in Ypsilanti, Michigan.
+I'm Michael Bauser, a -year old graduate-school dropout (Hey, at least I stuck it out for the bachelor's degree) living in Ypsilanti, Michigan.

 What kind of name for a town is "Ypsilanti?"

 I think it's Greek for "I can't afford to live in Ann Arbor."

 So you're probably unemployed, huh?

 I'm an Ad Operations Associate, actually.
 Advertising does't pay as well you'd think from watching Mad Men.

 That's not a question.
 It is frequent observation, though.